Submarine warfare: World War I

-Submarine warfare in World War I was primarily a fight between German and Austro-Hungarian U-boats and supply convoys bound for the United Kingdom, France, and Russia.
+Submarine warfare in World War I was primarily a fight between German and Austro-Hungarian U-boats and merchant vessels bound for the United Kingdom, France, and Russia.
 British and Allied submarines conducted widespread operations in the Baltic, North, Mediterranean and Black Seas along with the Atlantic Ocean.
 Only a few actions occurred outside the wider European-Atlantic theatre.
-German submarine attacks on Allied merchant ships, especially the sinking of Lusitania, turned American public opinion against the Central Powers.
-The U.S. demanded it stop, and Germany did so.
-Admiral Henning von Holtzendorff (1853–1919), chief of the admiralty staff, argued successfully in January 1917 to resume the attacks and thus starve the British.
-The German high command realized the resumption of unrestricted submarine warfare meant war with the United States but calculated that American mobilization would be too slow to stop a German victory on the Western Front and played a large role in the United States entering the war in April 1917.

-All participants were supposed to abide by the Hague Conventions of 1899 and 1907, but this was found to be impracticable for submarines.
-The German government maintained the British naval blockade was illegal under international law.
-Initially, German submarines did attempt to comply with the prize rules, but later switched to unrestricted submarine warfare following the British introduction of Q-ships with concealed deck guns.
-American diplomatic pressure forced the Germans to stop this for a while, but in January 1917 Germany declared a war zone around the British Isles and sank up to a quarter of shipping entering it, until escorted convoys were introduced.
+The first round of major German submarine attacks on Allied merchant ships began in February 1915, but American civilian deaths, especially with the sinking of Lusitania, turned American public opinion against the Central Powers.
+The U.S. demanded it stop, and Germany conducted submarine attacks under prize rules from September 1915 to January 1917.
+Admiral Henning von Holtzendorff (1853–1919), chief of the admiralty staff, argued successfully in December 1916 to resume unrestricted attacks from February 1917 and thus starve the British.
+The German high command realized the resumption of unrestricted submarine warfare, now to include deliberate attacks on neutral shipping, meant war with the United States but calculated that American mobilization would be too slow to stop a German victory on the Western Front and played a large role in the United States entering the war in April 1917.
+Once naval convoys were implemented, sinkings did not reach the German Imperial Admiralty Staff's optimistic projections.